buthed010203/Reaction-Ticket-CC/README.md

 		1. Exact ticket (for example: -ct 96): Shows all the info about the specifed ticket.
 If you are **premium** at [YAGPDB](https://yagpdb.xyz/), this feature will also have a pagination system.
 		1. Newest (aliases: n, new): Same as above, but instead of exact ticket, shows the most recent one.
 		1. Oldest (aliases: o, old): Same as above, but instead of the most recente ticket, shows the oldest one.
-		1. Examples of use: -ct o | -ct new | -checkticket fl
+		1. Examples of use: -ct o | -ct new | -checktickets fl
 1. Ability to reopen ticket after its closed.
 1. Ability to save transcripts without deleting the ticket.
 1. Use command $add and $remove to add/remove users to/from the ticket.